 Technically, yes, you can set up a trust and name yourself as a trustee during your lifetime.
 You’d need to name one or more successor trustees to oversee the trust and its assets after you’re gone or in case you become incapacitated.
 This is an option you might consider if you’re establishing a revocable trust.
 With this kind of trust, you’d have the option to modify its terms or abolish the trust completely during your lifetime.

-So can a trustee withdraw money from a trust they own?
+So, can a trustee withdraw money from a trust they own?
 Yes, you could withdraw money from your own trust if you’re the trustee.
 Since you have an interest in the trust and its assets, you could withdraw money as you see fit or as needed.
 You can also move assets in or out of the trust.

-For instance, say you transferred a vacation home into the trust but later, you decide you want to sell that property.
+For instance, say you transferred a vacation home into the trust, but later, you decide you want to sell that property.
 You could remove the home from the trust and sell it without having to put the proceeds of the sale back into the trust.
 This is an indirect way to withdraw money from a trust that you own and have an interest in.

 Irrevocable trusts are different.
 With an irrevocable trust, the transfer of assets is permanent.
-So once the trust is created and assets are transferred, they generally can’t be taken out again.
-You can still act as the trustee but you’d be limited to withdrawing money only on an as-needed basis to cover necessary expenses.
+So, once the trust is created and assets are transferred, they generally can’t be taken out again.
+You can still act as the trustee, but you’d be limited to withdrawing money only on an as-needed basis to cover necessary expenses.

 How Can a Trustee Withdraw Money From a Trust?

-The trustee is responsible for keeping track of any and all withdrawals of money from the trust.
+The trustee is responsible for keeping track of any withdrawals of money from the trust.
 This is necessary for accountability and the beneficiaries may ask to see records to verify how trust funds are being used.
 Depending on the terms of the trust, the trustee may be charged with paying certain expenses or making purchases on behalf of one or more trust beneficiaries.

 Bottom Line